TuringLang/MCMCTempering.jl/README.md

 ![Results of tempered sampling of the target, near-perfect mixing and full exploration of the target modes](docs/tempered_chain.png)

+These results are much closer to the original target, showing that PT can overcome the multi-modality problem posed by our chosen model.
+Additionally, the mixing between modes is vastly improved.

-Enjoy your smooth sampling from multimodal posteriors!
+Enjoy your smooth sampling from multi-modal posteriors!

 ## Supporting MCMCTempering